 Henderson-Massey Local Board is committed to making the region a better place for all.
 The Local Board has two key plans.
 The Henderson Implementation Plan: 2014 to 2040 is a strategic plan with projects planned to revitalise Henderson over a longer period.
 The Henderson-Massey Local Board Plan 2017 is a three-year plan reflecting the community priorities and preferences.

-Auckland Council in partnership with Henderson-Massey Local Board plans to develop a wider local connections plan or greenways/ local paths plan for the Henderson-Massey region in their 2018-19 work programme.
+Auckland Council in partnership with Henderson-Massey Local Board plans to develop a wider local connections plan or greenways/local paths plan for the Henderson-Massey region.

 The city’s regeneration agency, Panuku Development Auckland, has developed an overarching plan that outlines the opportunities for regeneration in Henderson.
 The vision proposed for Henderson is for it to grow into an urban eco-centre, enhancing the mauri (life essence) of the twin streams of Wai o Panuku/Opanuku and Wai Horotiu/Oratia that converge in its centre.